Dishant15/react-datetime-range-super-picker/README.md

 | className | String, css class to be used apply additional style to text box with raw css |
 | popupClassName | String, css class to be used apply additional style to picker popup with raw css |

-Note : All of above props are optinal.
+Note : All of above props are optional.

 ## Styling